The exhaustive list of makerspaces around the worldMay 3, 2018 1:00:00 AM

 As is known to us all, makerspaces now are popping up all over the the world, which benefit our makers quite a lot.

-Here is a list of the makerspaces, which will be updated in time, If you have any additions to the list, please let us know.
+Here is a list of the makerspaces, which will be updated in time, If you have any additions to the list, please fill up the pop up form on the bottom left.

 2.Alpha One Labs

-Pushing the bounds of what it means to be a makerspace, Genspace brings together amateur science enthusiasts to work on biotech-related projects in a fully equipped community laboratory.
+Pushing the bounds of what it means to be a makerspace, Genspace brings together amateur science enthusiasts to work on biotech-related projects in a fully equipped community laboratory in their Brooklyn facilities.
 For absolute beginners, classes are offered in DIY Neuroscience, Synthetic Biology and DNA barcoding by members with doctorates while hardcore enthusiasts can opt for the week-long Biohacker Boot Camp.
 If you’re wondering what biotech is, you might want to start out at one of Genspace's regular education events; recent visitors have explored their microbial biome, learnt bioinformatics and created slime mold art pieces.

-The Gowanus Studio Space (GSS) offers a home to budding designers, artists and craftspeople.
-Located along the Gowanus Canal in Brooklyn, it houses a large arts workshop, private studios and an exhibition space.
+Another makerspace from Brooklyn on our list is the Gowanus Studio Space (GSS).
+The space offers a home to budding designers, artists and craftspeople.
+Located along the Gowanus Canal, it houses a large arts workshop, private studios and an exhibition space.
 Members enjoy access to a drill press, lathe and saws in the woodshop while in the print shop they can get their hands on etching and lithography presses, silkscreen printing and glass tables.
 Recent classes have included textile printing, papermaking and photolithography ($40-100).
 Members have full access to the space for $95/month.

 Tucked away next to a Washington Square Park jazz bar, the digital fab lab has an open-source ethos and open houses every Tuesday evening.
 It is a bit hard to find, but once you do, you'll be delighted by the energy of Renee Cruz who has been crafting the vision of the space over the past year (she also runs a really cool education program in Fat Cat Jazz Club for youth during the daytime.
 Ask her about it!)
 At Fat Cat Fab Lab, you can learn how to use a laser cutter, which is a precision machine that cuts wood, metal, glass, and paper.